 This is Singapore’s credit institution.
 It is an Association of Singaporean Banks and Infocredit Holdings.
 The CBS aggregates all the credit-related data among its associates.
 Also, a proprietary algorithm is employed by the Bureau.
 This monitors how borrowers use their credit lines.

 As earlier mentioned, credit score is derived from previous credit records.
 Therefore, when your risk grade is BB or CC.
 It is understood that you are normally late in repaying your loans.
 Having a DD grade and lower show that you have defaulted.
 This means that you failed to pay your debts.

 Realize that when you have a lower credit score.
-Legal moneylenders and other lending institutions are less likely to approve your application.
+Financial institutions or banks are less likely to approve your application.

 Although growing your credit score will take some time.
 However, the above-given tips will help you improve your grade.
 You will be able to achieve this in 1 to 2 years.
 During this time, you will be ready to take out a major loan.
 It will also give you time to get your finances in order.

-Remember: A prudent moneylender will not let you take out a loan you cannot repay.
+Remember: A prudent financial institution will not let you take out a loan you cannot repay.

 Consumers should request a copy of their credit reports at least once every year.
-By doing so, you can be sure that your credit score remains high enough for a bank or licensed money lender to approve your loan application.
-If you recently acquired an updated credit report, contact us today to find out the best lending companies that offer low interest rates for people with high credit scores.
+By doing so, you can be sure that your credit score remains high enough for a bank or financial institution to approve your loan application.
+If you recently acquired an updated credit report, contact us today to find out the best financial institutions that offer low interest rates for people with high credit scores.